School of Theatre Training

 - Every session ends with a showcase for families and friends to see the materials SOTT students have explored throughout the year.
 Demonstrations of exercises and activities facilitated by both students and the Teaching Artists surround selections of monologues, scenes and songs.

-- Every SOTT student is given a mid-point and end-of-year evaluation written by their teaching artist to track progress throughout the class.
+- Every student is given a mid-point and end-of-year evaluation written by their teaching artist to track progress throughout the class.
 Additionally, class recommendations are given for the following year.

-- OnStage is an opportunity for SOTT students to apply their skills in a professional theatre experience.
+- OnStage is an opportunity for students to apply their skills in a professional theatre experience.

-- We offer a limited amount of full and partial scholarships for tuition for classes.
+- We offer a limited number of full and partial scholarships for tuition for classes.

 These classes are available to all interested students; and include acting or musical theatre tracks.
 Students in these classes may enroll for multiple years at the Focus level before they are given a recommendation for Conservatory classes.Foundations | Grades 3 through 12 | For students who are new to the SOTT program

 These classes are available by audition only and require outside assignments with a more rigorous commitment.
 Classes are conducted by a small group of master teaching artists, which allows for an in depth, yet flexible curriculum that meets the individualized needs of each student.

 Dance and movement training is an essential part of an actor’s development.
-Conservatory students are encouraged (but not required) to take dance classes provided by Children’s Theatre of Charlotte’s or another dance instructor.
+Conservatory students are encouraged to take dance classes through Children’s Theatre of Charlotte or another company.
 We also offer private voice and acting lessons for students interested in one-on-one learning experiences.Learn More